Kamogee1/holbertonschool-shell/README.md

 - `2-groups`: Prints all the groups the current user is part of.
 - `3-new_owner`: Changes the owner of the file `hello` to the user `betty`.
 - `6-multiple_permissions`: This script adds execute permissions to the owner and group owner, and read permissions to others, to the file `hello`.
+- `7-everybody`: Adds execute permission to the owner, group owner, and other on the file `heello`.